dart-lang/site-www/src/codelabs/async-await/index.md

 {% endprettify %}

 If needed, update the function's type signature to return a future.
+If the function has a declared return type, then update the type to be `Future<T>`, where `T` is the type of the value that the function returns.
+If the function doesn't explicitly return a value, then the return type is `Future<void>`:

 {% prettify dart %}
     [!Future<void>!] main() async {
 {% endprettify %}

-Remember, you can only use the `await` keyword within an `async` function.
+Now that you have an async function, you can use the `await` keyword to wait for a future to complete:
-The following examples provide a comparison of synchronous and asynchronous functions.
-If your window is wide enough, you'll see the two examples side-by-side.
+{% prettify dart %}
+    print(await createOrderMessage());
+{% endprettify %}

+As the following two examples show, the `async` and `await` keywords result in asynchronous code that looks a lot like synchronous code.
+The only differences are highlighted in the asynchronous example, which — if your window is wide enough — is to the right of the synchronous example.

 <div class="container">
   <div class="row">